-Instructor: Dr Dave L. Cantrell (Cantrell GeoLogic and Stanford University, United States)
+Instructor: Dave L. Cantrell (Cantrell GeoLogic and Stanford University, United States)

-Language: English NEW

-Level: Foundation

-Duration and Online: 2 live sessions of 4 hours CPD Points: 4
+Duration and formats: Online: 2 live sessions of 4 hours CPD Points: 4

-formats: Classroom: 1 day CPD Points: 5

 Diagenesis includes all chemical, physical and biological changes, modifications or transformations undergone by a sediment after its deposition and during and after its lithification (AGI Glossary of Geology), exclusive of metamorphism.
 Carbonate rocks and sediments are especially susceptible to post-depositional modifications because of the high chemical reactivity of carbonate minerals; these carbonate minerals react quickly with natural waters in order to bring the water into equilibrium with the host carbonate sediments and rocks (Moore 1989).
 These rock-water interactions can have a dramatic effect on the original (depositional) reservoir quality framework of a sediment, and can either create, modify, or completely destroy reservoir quality.
 Given that these alterations can occur at any time during the history of the sediment, understanding and predicting carbonate diagenesis and its impact on reservoir quality can be a very challenging - and at times frustrating! - process.